RobWolle/Projects/README.md

 /Physics
-- Programs for simulating physical systems including electrostatics via finite difference methods, quantum algorithms via qiskit & IBM computers, and condensed matter physics problems.
+- Programs for simulating physical systems including electrostatics via finite difference methods and condensed matter physics problems.

 /VillageGenerator
 - Program used to generate a procedurally generated village from a handdrawn line.
 Currently in development.